Science Fair | Symposium

 Top awards, scholarships, and other monetary prizes make our Science Fair the leader in the number of awards given in the state of Montana.
 In addition to great prizes, the regional, state, and international fairs enhance students’ resumes as they apply for colleges and future careers.

 Montana Tech Regional Science & Engineering Fair

-What: The Montana Tech Science and Engineering Fair is a science competition for middle and high school students, which Montana Tech has hosted for 29 years.
+What: The Montana Tech Science and Engineering Fair is a science competition for high school students, which Montana Tech has hosted for 30 years.

 When: Division I: High School (9-12th grades) – Thursday, March 2, 2023

 How: To compete in the Montana Tech Science and Engineering Fair, students will conduct independent research and register online to present their work to judges at the science fair.

 Intermountain Junior Science and Humanities Symposium (IJSHS)